 20) What should I do if I lose my CGHS Card?

 Application is to be submitted to the Additional Director of the city (Additional Director, CGHS Headquarters in case of Delhi) along with two photographs and a IPO for Rs.
 50/- for issue of duplicate card.
 Copy of FIR for the lost cards is also to be submitted with the application.
 Indian Postal Order payable to “ P.A.O.
 CGHS Delhi” if in Delhi or “Additional Director of the CGHS City “ in respect of other cities

 21) What should I do if the details on the Card viz. name, date of birth, entitlement, etc. are wrong?

-Kindly bring the anomalies to the notice of Additional Director, CGHS (HQ), in Delhi and to the Additional Director of concerned CGHS City in other cities, along with the necessary documents to rectify the error.
+Kindly bring the anomalies to the notice of the Additional Director, CGHS (HQ), in Delhi and to the Additional Director of concerned CGHS city in other cities, along with the necessary documents to rectify the error.

-22) Is there a colour scheme for plastic cards?
+22) Is there a color scheme for plastic cards?
 What are they?

-CGHS Plastic cards have any one of the following colour strips at the top indicating the category:
+CGHS Plastic cards have any one of the following color strips at the top indicating the category:

 23) Are CGHS facilities free of cost?

 No, they are not.
 For serving Central Government employees residing in CGHS covered areas, obtaining a CGHS card is compulsory.
 The following deductions from the salary of the employees are made by the department, every month, depending upon their pay in the pay matrix of the 7th Pay commission (wef 1/1/2017)